shahanakattil/MS-900-Lab-Content/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 1. Open a new browser window and log in to the office365 center at https://www.office.com.

 1.When prompted enter the username and password of the user which you have created in the the Exercise 1 task 1.
-For example Odl_User-DeploymentId.
+For example, Odl_User- <inject key="DeploymentID" enableCopy="false"/>.

 1. In the office365 portal from the  **App launcher** click on **All apps** and in the search bar search for **List**, from **Open context menu** click on **Open in new tab**, this will redirect you to the **List** web page.